Scott McLean (American football)

 Robert Scott McLean (born December 16, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He played college football for the Florida State Seminoles.

-Early years
+Early life

 McLean attended Clermont High School, before moving on to Florida State University.
 In his first two years he played defensive tackle, before being moved to defensive end as a junior.

 He also practiced track and field, competing in the discus throw.

 Professional career

 McLean was signed as an undrafted free agent by the Dallas Cowboys after the 1982 NFL draft and converted him into a linebacker.
 As a rookie, he injured his knee in training camp and was placed on the injured reserve list.

 In 1983, he made the team as a backup middle linebacker and played the position of "left back" for four games.